shipyardapp/Shipyard-Documentation/docs/tutorials/create-fleets-with-yaml.md

 ---
-id: duplicate-fleets-with-yaml
+id: create-fleets-with-yaml
-title: Duplicating Fleets with the YAML Editor
+title: Create Fleets with the YAML Editor
 hide_title: true
-description: In-depth tutorial to walk you through the steps needed to quickly duplicate fleets with the YAML editor.
+description: In-depth tutorial to walk you through the steps needed to quickly create or duplicate fleets with the YAML editor.
 keywords:
   - fleet
   - advanced